LibraryOfCongress/bagger/README.md

 # Bagger
 [![License](https://img.shields.io/badge/License-Public--Domain-blue.svg)](https://github.com/LibraryOfCongress/bagger/blob/master/LICENSE.txt)

+## Contract opportunities to maintain Bagger

+The Library of Congress is pleased to offer a support and maintenance contract for Bagger.
+Thanks to the complexity of federal contracting, the SOURCES SOUGHT NOTICE (SSN) and SOW are only available through [GSA e-Buy](https://www.ebuy.gsa.gov/ebuy/) via RFQ ID: RFQ1591677.
+If you are registered under the IT Professional Services category, you should be able to find it.
+There isn’t a direct link we can share unfortunately.

+Selected from the SOW:

+> The contractor shall provide troubleshooting support, routine corrective and adaptive maintenance, feature development and documentation for the Bagger open source software.
+The Library of Congress Bagger GitHub repository will serve as the canonical resources for all Bagger issues, updates and documentation.
+>
+> The contractor shall provide support for Bagger for One (1) Base Period and Option Year 1 and Option Year 2, if exercised.”

+We cannot answer questions about the contract or SNN directly due to federal contracting rules but urge you to send questions in via the procedure outlined in GSA e-Buy by Wednesday October 12, 2022 at 17:00 Eastern Time!
+All questions and responses will be posted publicly.
+SSN responses are due no later than Wednesday October 26, 2022 at 17:00 Eastern Time.

 ## Introduction
 The Bagger application was created for the U.S. Library of Congress as a tool to produce a package of data files according to the BagIt specification (http://tools.ietf.org/html/draft-kunze-bagit).